Best Time to Visit Kruger National Park

 Kruger National Park is the jewel in the crown of South Africa’s national parks and no trip to South Africa is complete without a visit.
-Not only is it one of the oldest reserves on the continent but it is also one of the best organised and best managed.
+Not only is it one of the oldest reserves on the continent but it is also one of the best organized and best managed to make it one of the top tours in South Africa.
 The range of species that exist in the park is astounding and any trip to Kruger offers a real chance to see lions, leopards, hyenas, giraffes, hippos and many more.
 Kruger’s population of elephants is flourishing and Kruger is also home to around a quarter of the world’s population of wild rhinos.
 For these reasons, it is no wonder that Kruger is also one of the most popular safari destinations in Africa.
 Here is a guide to the best times to visit.

 - Best time to visit: All year round.
 Depending on what do you want to see; each season has something different to offer.